 Join us for Sunday Morning Worship – Everybody Welcome

-‘The Story’ continues on the third Sundays of the Month, 3pm at Newport URC in Wicken Road:
+‘The Story’ continues on the third Sundays of the Month (with a break over summer), 3pm at Newport URC in Wicken Road:

-Forthcoming services on 19th May; 16th June and 21st July.
+Next service on 18th September.
 Join us for tea, cake and a good story.
 Led by Mark Hayes with Service by Colin and Grace Baldock

 ‘The Story’ sweeps you into the unfolding progression of Bible characters and events from Genesis to Revelation.
 The stories, poems, and teachings of the Bible read like a novel.
 And, like any good novel, ‘The Story’ is filled with intrigue, drama, conflict, romance, and redemption